- 1.Update your Google My Business profile for Black Friday

 When looking at server infrastructure options, make sure you are looking at a proven solution, which considers both your code and your servers working together to handle the load.

-It seems that no matter how much people prepare, they still under prepare for Black Friday each year.
-This is especially true in countries where online retail has just past the magic mark of 1% of all retail sales.
-With the continued growth of online habits in South Africa, we can expect this to grow by at least 20% but some stores have seen over 100%+ growth in year-on-year sales.
+It seems that no matter how much people prepare, they still under prepare for Black Friday traffic each year. in 2018, online retail reached 1.4% of South Africa’s total retail.
+With the continued growth of online habits in South Africa, we can expect this to grow by at least 20%, but some stores have seen over 100%+ growth in year-on-year sales.

 With this in mind, make sure you don’t just get enough server power to handle 20% growth.
 In fact, consider the lifetime cost of losing a handful of customers every hour because they can’t purchase a deal, and therefore lose faith in your brand.
 Then consider the fact that you can purchase an extra server for a day on Amazon AWS for as little as R100 (you’ll most likely need a bigger server than this, and many of them).